Ramarao9134/goldlink-app/OWNER_CREDENTIALS.md

 - The owner account email is fixed: `owner@goldlink.com`
 - After changing the password, use the new password for future logins
 - Interest rate is fixed at 0.8% for all loans
+- **For Production:** If login fails, ensure the database is properly initialized and the owner account exists